ShadyShawkat/SpaceDefender/README.md

 This is a pure javascript game that I made.
 You can check out the game [here](https://shadyshawkat.github.io/SpaceDefender/)

-Controls and quick and easy just use:
+Controls are quick and easy, just use:

   1- Arrow for movements.